Skip to content

 Overall, the benefits of a well-oiled BOPIS and BORIS omnichannel offering are widespread and ultimately benefit customers and retailers alike, as convenience and value proposition come together.
 This rapidly growing sales channel is critical to ensuring brick and mortar retailers can retain market share in an era of unprecedented e-commerce growth.
 The benefits of RFID are intrinsically linked to the operational execution of BOPIS and BORIS models, as both stated inventory accuracy and the ability to find specific items tied to orders are necessary to facilitate success.

-Read our BOPIS Series
+Read our BOPIS Retail Series:

 Part 1: BOPIS and the Customer Experience